Dental Hygiene, B.Sc.D.Hyg.

 The College of Dental Hygienists of Manitoba (CDHM) is a separate entity from the University of Manitoba.
 Students admitted into the dental hygiene degree program must be registered with CDHM in order to practice/study as a dental hygiene student in Manitoba.
 Re-registration is required each academic year.

 Students will receive application information during the first week of classes and must complete and return the application to CDHM prior to September 15th of each year.
-Note that evidence of completion of a CPR – Level C course in the last 12 months is required for the application process.
+Note that evidence of completion of a CPR – BLS course in the last 12 months is required for the application process.

 Failure to register with CDHM will result in being restricted from participating in classes until registration is complete.